WARNING: unbalanced footnote start tag short code found.

 Unbalanced start tag short code found before:

-“Jamshed, Humaira, Fateh Ali Tipoo Advertisements Sultan, Romaina Iqbal, and Anwar Hassan Gilani.
+“Jamshed, Humaira, Fateh Ali Tipoo Sultan, Romaina Iqbal, and Anwar Hassan Gilani.
 “Dietary almonds increase serum HDL cholesterol in coronary artery disease patients in a randomized controlled trial.”
-The Journal of nutrition 145, no. 10 (2015) Obviously, this list is…”
+The Journal of nutrition 145, no. 10 (2015) Obviously, this list is just a taste of wh…”

 Ask yourself: What makes healthy food so healthy?
 At first, vitamins and minerals might come to mind.
 You may also think about low calories or essential macronutrients.
 Together, these benefits can keep chronic disease at bay.
 However, there’s a lot more to it than nutrients.
 A food’s acidity – or lack thereof – also plays a role.